brianc725/Bruinstrooms/README.md

 ### Reviews Page
 - Add recycler adapter to recycler view the page for the reviews (Vince)
 - Indicate thtat there are no reveiws yet if array list size is 0 (Vince)
-- Update Reviews to have a timestamp so reviews can be ordered by time (Brian)

 ### Search Page
 - everything